bokutotu/zenu/README.md

-# Zenu - A Deep Learning Library for Rust
+# ZeNu - A Deep Learning Library for Rust

-Zenu is a simple and intuitive deep learning library written in Rust.
+ZeNu is a simple and intuitive deep learning library written in Rust.
 It provides the building blocks for creating and training neural networks, with a focus on ease of use and flexibility.

-**Please note that Zenu is currently under active development and may undergo significant changes.**
+**Please note that ZeNu is currently under active development and may undergo significant changes.**

 ## Features